How to adapt your office space to accommodate hybrid working

 - Looking at downtime, time off and leave in a different way.
 It can be harder for remote workers to draw a distinction between work and home.
 Are your people able to switch off effectively?

 We may not have all the answers just yet, despite the giant strides we’ve taken this year towards making flexible and remote working not only possible, but perhaps even the default option.
-However, I do believe we need to draw a distinction between flexible working and hybrid working, and recognise that accommodating the hybrid work model of the future requires further change.
+However, I do believe we need to draw a distinction between flexible working and hybrid working, and recognise that accommodating the hybrid work approach model of the future requires further change.

 Share your thoughts on flexible working and the hybrid workspace using #O2Opinions.